Primary Sources of Greek Mythology | Ancient Texts

 • Maintenance and interpretation of traditions relating to the Trojan cycle

-The combination of Ovid and Virgil works extends mythological knowledge beyond the Greek language and links ancient tradition with later Roman culture.
+The combination of the works of Ovid and Virgil extends mythological knowledge beyond the Greek language and links ancient tradition with later Roman culture.

 Roman authors are a key source for: